-This blog covers different ways to successfully calm down your dog during the 4th of July and offers suggestions to ensure the next loud holiday celebration is less stressful for your pet.
+This blog explores various effective methods to calm your dog during the 4th of July and provides tips to make future loud holiday celebrations less stressful for your pet.

-Go for a long walk or have intense play with your dog a couple of hours before a fireworks show.
+Go for a long walk or have intense play with your dog a couple of hours before the start time of a fireworks show.
 The goal is to exhaust them and allow them to release any built up tension they already have in their bodies.
-With less energy in the tank, the dog won’t feel as overwhelmed by their emotions and will be less stressed.
+With less energy, your dog will feel less overwhelmed by their emotions and experience reduced stress.

-Preplan a space for the safe haven if your dog doesn’t already have a regular spot.
-Find a place far away from windows and close blinds, curtains and doors to minimize noise and light exposure.
-Ahead of time, place their favorite toys, blankets and treats in the chosen space.
+If your dog doesn’t already have a safe haven, preplan and create one for them.
+Choose a spot away from windows, and close blinds, curtains, and doors to reduce noise and light exposure.
+Before the fireworks begin, place their favorite toys, blankets, and treats in this designated area.

 Calming Coats and Shirts for Dogs